A healthy pelvic floor supports the pelvic organs to prevent problems such as:

 According to eminent osteopath Leon Chaitow there has been a surge in chronic pelvic pain that coincides with the Pilates movement – in his view due to trigger points in the pelvic floor muscles due to sustained over-holding.
 This is NOT a criticism of Pilates – an example perhaps of too much of a good thing!

-When working as a physio Women’s Health, I found introducing relaxed breathing was an effective way to reduce stress urinary incontinence often reducing symptoms within a few days.
-Of course this was just a small part of a much bigger picture but none the less, an important one.
+Working as a Women’s Health physio, I found introducing relaxed breathing was an effective way to reduce stress urinary incontinence often reducing symptoms within a few days.
+Of course, this was just a small part of a much bigger picture but none the less, an important one.

-A group of us have been trialling the “Buttafly Effect” – using the Buttafly in supine to facilitate a realignment of the spine according to its natural intelligence to re-establish spine and pelvic neutral.
-This in turn helps to re-establish normal tone in the pelvic floor.
+A small group of women’s health therapists have been trialling the “Buttafly Effect” – using the Buttafly in supine lying to facilitate a realignment of the spine.
+So far the effects are very encouraging – we are finding that this position helps many women to feel pelvic floor contractions more definitely and it seems to be helping to re-establish normal tone in the muscles.

-Most of us have a default posture – when we tend to adopt unconsciously.
+Most people have a default posture – one we tend to adopt unconsciously.
 Those who stand with their bottom tucked under – butt grippers – will tend to have a tight pelvic floor and those who stand with an exaggerated arch in their low back will have a stretched pelvic floor creating weakness.

 Yours in Yoga